Nancy Langat

-Nancy Jebet Langat (born 22 August 1981) is a Kenyan middle distance, runner who specialises in the 1500 metres.
-She won the gold medal in the 1500 m at the 2008 Summer Olympics, in a personal best time of 4:00.23.
+Nancy Jebet Langat (born 22 August 1981) is a Kenyan middle distance runner who specialises in the 1,500 metres.
+She won the gold medal in the 1,500 m at the 2008 Summer Olympics, in a personal best time of 4:00.23.

 She also competed at the 2004 Summer Olympics and the 2005 World Championships, without reaching the finals.
-In her younger days she mainly competed in the 800 metres, and was successful as a junior.
+In her younger days, she mainly competed in the 800 metres, and was successful as a junior.

-Langat won gold at the 2008 Summer Olympics in Beijing and became the second Kenyan woman to win an Olympic gold.
+Langat's gold at the 2008 Summer Olympics in Beijing made her only the second Kenyan woman to win an Olympic gold.
 The first one was Pamela Jelimo, who won the 800 m at the same Olympics.
 At the 2009 World Championships, Langat did not advance past the semifinals, but finished the season with a win at the World Athletics Final.